 - Have you ever made a purchase with us?
 If so, what was your deciding factor?

-- Have you ever interacted with our website with the intent of making a purchase but decided not to?
+- Have you ever interacted with our website to make a purchase but decided not to?
 If so, what led you to this decision?

-- On a scale of 1 to 10, how easy is it for you to navigate our website?
+- On a scale of 1 to 10, how easily can you navigate our website?

 - Did you ever require customer support?
 If so, how helpful was it, on a scale of 1 to 10?

-- Is there any way that we can further support you to make your process easier?
+- Can we further support you to make your process easier?